Top 10 camping meals to make on your next trip

 To make the rolls, submerge a rice paper roll completely in water for a couple of seconds, then place it on a plate or board.
 Add ingredients and sauce in the middle.
 Tuck in the sides, then roll into a roll and enjoy.

-Camping meals on the coals
+Campfire cooking on the coals

-Slow cooked Beef Stew
+Slow cooked beef stew

 If you have the luxury of a good campfire with solid coals, camp cooking tools like a camp oven and welders gloves, and plenty of time up your sleeve, slow-cooked beef stew is a great way to bring the campsite alive.